0xDBFB7/ionprinter/documents/log/field_solver.md

 - Vaporization (print material, contaminants, graphite from bowtie structure, and diffusion pump oil)
 - Joule heating and heat transfer
 - Particle deposition and condensation
-- Forces and collisions between ions and ions, ions and electrons, and the trace background gas in the chamber.
+- Forces and collisions between ions and ions, ions and electrons, electrons and ions, and the trace background gas in the chamber.

 - Optionally, a magnetohydrodynamic system.